High Blood Pressure Could Put You More at Risk for Dementia

 These and other studies have found this relationship with high blood pressure particularly strong in vascular dementia.

-By definition, vascular dementia is caused by inadequate blood flow to the brain, a situation which eventually kills important brain cells.
+By definition, vascular dementia is caused by inadequate blood flow to the brain, a situation that eventually kills essential brain cells.

 According to the Alzheimer’s Association, a major risk factor for this condition is stroke.
 However, experts are turning more attention to high blood pressure due to the damage chronic hypertension can cause in various parts of the body.